 Advance voting replaces absentee voting.
 Anyone may vote in advance - you no longer need a reason to vote early in Kansas!

-In Geary County, advance voting may begin up to 20 days prior to Election Day.
+In Geary County, we begin mailing advance voting ballots 20 days prior to Election Day.

 Vote at the polls in person on Election Day.
 For more information and a map of your polling place visit our Polling Locations page.

-- Vote in advance in person at the County Clerk's Office.
+- Vote in advance in person at the County Clerk's Office before Election Day.

 - Vote in advance by mail, fill out an Application for Advance Ballot by Mail.